ikalnytskyi/kalnytskyi.com/posts/2022-09-03_setup-wireguard-client-systemd-networkd/index.markdown

    server.
 The `RoutingPolicyRule` section, on the other hand, says that this new default route should be applied only for the packets not coming from the wireguard network device (i.e. not being marked with a firewall mark).

+ * When VPN is used as a gateway for the Internet, it's quite common to set some non default DNS servers to resolve domain names.
+It could be your own VPN server, or some third-party provider such as Cloudflare.
+In order to set custom DNS servers when VPN connection is up, one can use `DNSDefaultRoute` and `DNS` options.
+The former tells the system to use the latter to resolve all domain names.

 When both the network device and the network are configured, the only remained step is to run `$ networkctl reload` to pipe in and apply latest configuration